 Automate Your Back-to-School Savings

 One tried-and-true way of avoiding debt is to have the cash on hand to pay off your purchases right away.
-So, if you know the upcoming school year will come with some big costs, start saving at the start of the summer — or even earlier.
+So, if you know the upcoming school year will come with some big costs, start building it into your budget early.

 Use 0% APR Offers for Big Purchases